Uncategorized

 5. Tell us about your leadership experience.

-6. What book do you love to read the most and give reasons.
+6. What book do you love to read the most?
+Give reasons.

 7. What was your best subject in school?”